Doctors ask Supreme Court to strike down Trump abortion rule

 Last year the Trump administration finalized a rule that prohibits clinics from referring pregnant women for abortions and imposes other restrictions, including a requirement for strict financial and physical separation of family planning facilities from ones that provide abortions.

-As a result, about 1 in 5 of some 4,000 clinics receiving federal funds left the program, including Planned Parenthood and its affiliates.
+As a result, more than 900 out of nearly 4,000 clinics receiving federal funds left the program, including Planned Parenthood and its affiliates.
 Advocates say the exodus has disrupted care for women who receive birth control and routine medical attention from the clinics.
 The program usually serves some 4 million clients, and the AMA says that was down about 20% last year.

 The Trump administration’s regulation “warps and decimates” Title X, the AMA said in its petition asking the Supreme Court to take the case.